 With Lessonly, an entire company can split up training departmentally and even assign contributing roles to employees for the creation of lessons or managing a group of learners.
 This way, employee training topics are produced with acute detail and delivered efficiently throughout a company.
 For example, a sales director is going to have more keen thoughts on learning the sales process than someone in HR.
 If the sales director is in charge of representative learning, the director will have a better eye and ear for what needs to be included in or innovated upon in the learning materials and methods.
 Ultimately, Lessonly helps employees learn better so they can live better lives.

 Regardless of the types of training methods in training and development used, Lessonly is an excellent tool to have.
 Lessons can be used to cover the basics before on-site training, that way, employees come prepared and companies save time and cost for training.

 Some of our clients even use Lessonly in substitution of on-site training.
 This is a huge cost-save for training remote employees.
 Lessonly makes learning logistics a breeze.
 Content creation, assigning, and tracking learning has never been easier.
 Learners have access from mobile devices, and can reference back to material anytime they like.
 You can take the types of training methods PDF you’ve used year over year and transform it into an engaging and informative lesson for your learners.

 Interested in giving Lessonly a shot?
-Here’s a free trial.
-Jump in.
+Check out this preview.